You are here

 Jefferson's impressions of London were not entirely favorable.
 Its architecture was "in the most wretched stile I ever saw," while "both town and country fell short of my expectations."
-Besides seeing the sights and mixing in Whig society, Jefferson was a mighty shopper, haunting the bookstores and optical shops in particular (he thought the mechanical arts in London were carried "to a wonderful perfection").
-He spent £12 on tools, £20 on saddlery, £56 on scientific instruments, and £60 on books.
+On the other hand, he found that the mechanical arts in London were carried "to a wonderful perfection."1 Besides seeing the sights and mixing in Whig society, Jefferson was a mighty shopper, haunting the bookstores and optical shops in particular.
+He spent £12 on tools, £20 on saddlery, £56 on scientific instruments, and £60 on books.2

-The following list may help evoke Jefferson's London, much of which has disappeared and about which he wrote almost nothing.
-Organized by neighborhood, it follows Jefferson's trail from west to east and includes both surviving and vanished sights (the latter are in italics).
+The following descriptions may help evoke Jefferson's London, much of which has disappeared and about which he wrote almost nothing.
+Organized by neighborhood, the list follows Jefferson's trail from west to east and includes both surviving and vanished sights (the latter are in italics).

-Ranelagh Gardens: This is now part of the grounds of Chelsea Royal Hospital.
-"Like the enchanted palace of a genie," wrote Tobias Smollett of these vanished pleasure gardens; the main feature was a Rotunda, where an orchestra played and people promenaded about or took refreshments.
-Jefferson attended on Easter Monday (April 17), the opening day of the season.
+Ranelagh Gardens: The former gardens are now part of the grounds of Chelsea Royal Hospital.
+"Like the enchanted palace of a genie," wrote Tobias Smollett of these vanished pleasure grounds.
+The main feature was a Rotunda, where an orchestra played and people promenaded about or took refreshments.
+Jefferson attended on Easter Monday (April 17), the opening day of the season.3

 Mayfair and Soho

 American Legation: Located on the northeast corner of Grosvenor Square at the junction of Duke and Brook Streets.
-This was the first American legation in London, residence of the Adams family from 1785 to 1788.
+This building was the first American legation in London, residence of the Adams family from 1785 to 1788.
 It was still standing in 1959.4

 Golden Square, No. 14: Site of lodgings Jefferson rented from a Mrs. Conners.
 He paid £11-18 for his stay.
-The structure has been completely rebuilt.
+The structure has been completely rebuilt.5

-Buckingham Palace: Known in 1786 as Buckingham House or the Queen's House (and enlarged and transformed early in the nineteenth century), this was the London residence of the royal family.
-Jefferson visited in on April 18 and would have seen paintings by Van Dyck, Claude Lorrain, Guido Reni, and Andrea del Sarto, as well as Raphael's seven cartoons for the tapestries in the Sistine Chapel (they are now in the Victoria and Albert Museum).
-One room had models of the British ports.
+Buckingham Palace: Known in 1786 as Buckingham House or the Queen's House (and enlarged and transformed early in the nineteenth century), this palace was the London residence of the royal family.
+Jefferson visited the house on April 18 and would have seen paintings by Van Dyck, Claude Lorrain, Guido Reni, and Andrea del Sarto, as well as Raphael's seven cartoons for the tapestries in the Sistine Chapel (they are now in the Victoria and Albert Museum).
+One room had models of the British ports.7

-St. James's Palace: Used by George III for ceremonial purposes only, this palace was the site of Jefferson's "ungracious reception" by the king.
-According to his Memorandum Book, he was presented on March 17; newspaper reports indicate he had also attended the King's Levee and Queen's Drawing Room on the two previous days.
+St. James's Palace: Used by George III for ceremonial purposes only, this palace was the site of Jefferson's "ungracious reception" by the king.8 According to his memorandum book, he was presented on March 17.
+Newspaper reports indicate he had also attended the King's Levee and Queen's Drawing Room on the two previous days.9

 Picadilly Circus/Leicester Square

 Leicester House: This building once stood at the northeast corner of Leicester Square.
-On April 18 Jefferson saw one of the world's most famous natural history collections here.
-Sir Ashton Lever's Museum, dispersed by auction in 1806, contained objects from Captain Cook's expeditions, Oliver Cromwell's coat of mail, a stuffed elephant, and a multitude of birds — American species included.
+On April 18, Jefferson saw one of the world's most famous natural history collections here.
+Sir Ashton Lever's Museum, dispersed by auction in 1806, contained objects from Captain Cook's expeditions, Oliver Cromwell's coat of mail, a stuffed elephant, and a multitude of birds — American species included.11

-Haymarket: On the sight of the present Her Majesty's Theatre, Thomas Jefferson saw a Salieri opera on March 18.
-Also in the Haymarket were the shop where Jefferson bought his saddlery and the shop of the Dollond family, makers of fine optical instruments.
-Jefferson bought an achromatic telescope, solar microscope, and hydrometer, among other articles.
+Haymarket: On the sight of the present Her Majesty's Theatre, Jefferson saw a Salieri opera on March 18.12 Also in the Haymarket were the shop where Jefferson bought his saddlery and the shop of the Dollond family, makers of fine optical instruments.
+Jefferson bought an achromatic telescope, solar microscope, and hydrometer, among other articles.13

 Covent Garden and Strand

-Covent Garden Theater: On the site of the present Royal Opera House was the Covent Garden theater, where Jefferson saw, on March 19, William Congreve's tragedy The Mourning Bride.
+Covent Garden Theater: On the site of the present Royal Opera House was the Covent Garden theater, where Jefferson saw, on April 19, William Congreve's tragedy The Mourning Bride.16

-London Tavern: Jefferson dined here on March 27; its site is now occupied by the Royal Bank of Scotland, No. 3 Bishopsgate.
+London Tavern: Jefferson dined here on March 27.
+The site is now occupied by the Royal Bank of Scotland, No. 3 Bishopsgate.19

 Dolly's Chop House: Famous for its beef steaks and ale, Dolly's Chop House was located in Paternoster Row (destroyed in World War II) near St. Paul's Cathedral.
-Jefferson dined at this tavern on March 21 with two American friends; together they produced a fragment of doggerel that begins: "One among our many follies Was Calling in for steaks at Dolly's ..."
+Jefferson dined at this tavern on March 21 with two American friends.
+Together they produced a fragment of doggerel that begins: "One among our many follies was calling in for steaks at Dolly's ...."20

-Tower of London: Jefferson visited the Tower on April 13.
-The menagerie that was one of its major attractions in this period provoked him to advise traveling Americans to view the courts of Europe as they would "the tower of London or Menagerie of Versailles with their Lions, tygers, hyaenas and other beasts of prey, standing in the same relation to their fellows."
+Tower of London: Jefferson visited the Tower on April 13.21 The menagerie that was one of its major attractions in this period provoked him to advise traveling Americans to view the courts of Europe as they would "the tower of London or Menagerie of Versailles with their Lions, tygers, hyaenas and other beasts of prey, standing in the same relation to their fellows."22

-Albion Mills: Jefferson's interest in inventions and steam power led him to view a manufactory of patent wheels, located on Blackfriars Bridge, and one of the mechanical wonders of the day at the bridge's south end, Matthew Boulton's new Albion Mills.
-It was powered by a Boulton & Watt steam engine; the mills burned in 1791.
+Albion Mills: Jefferson's interest in inventions and steam power led him to view a manufactory of patent wheels, located on Blackfriars Bridge, and one of the mechanical wonders of the day at the bridge's south end, Matthew Boulton's new Albion Mills.23 Powered by a Boulton & Watt steam engine, the mills burned in 1791.24

-James Lackington's bookshop: Jefferson bought £10 worth of books at this Chiswell street shop.
+James Lackington's bookshop: Jefferson bought £10 worth of books at this Chiswell street shop.25

 South of the Thames

-Chiswick: Jefferson commented that the octagonal dome and obelisk have an "ill effect," and the garden shows "too much of art."
+Chiswick: Jefferson commented that the octagonal dome and obelisk have an "ill effect," and the garden shows "too much of art."27

 Greenwich Observatory and Naval Hospital